Jack O'Lantern (DC Comics): Daniel Cormac

 The first Jack O'Lantern is Daniel Cormac of Ireland, who was born to a poor farmer who was granted a magic lantern by an Irish fairy.
 Cormac is a member of the Global Guardians, an international group of superheroes.
 His first recorded mission in Super Friends #8 was to help Green Lantern dismantle a bomb in Ireland.
 He appears in three solo back up stories in Super Friends issues #37, #40 and #44.

 Cormac's first appearance in the mainstream DC Comics universe is DC Comics Presents #46, helping Superman find an ancient ruin in Ireland.
 He is later seen as part of a group of heroes from Ireland and England trying to save the world in the Crisis on Infinite Earths.

 When the United Nations decide to fund the Justice League International, the Global Guardians find themselves without financial support, and disband.
-Cormac subsequently joins Rumaan Harjavti's army in Bialya.
-After Harjavti is killed by the Queen Bee, Jack voluntarily joins forces with the villainess in taking over the world.
-He is left dying in a sewer after a battle with the Justice League.
-He is found alive by his girlfriend Owlwoman in Justice League Quarterly issues #6 - #8 when the two heroes are found by Doctor Mist.
-They take a major part in reuniting the Global Guardians and fight with Sonar against the Justice League in Justice League Europe issues #49 and #50.
-Afterwards, Jack dies of natural causes.
+After leaving the Global Guardians, Cormac joins Rumaan Harjavti's army in Bialya.
+Cormac later returns to the Global Guardians and helps the Justice League battle Sonar before dying of natural causes.

 Marvin Noronsa

 Marvin Noronsa is a native of Bialya who takes over the Jack O'Lantern identity at Queen Bee's behest.
 Noronsa is able to use Cormac's mystical lantern only after Queen Bee modifies it.
-Noronsa is killed in an explosion caused by Sumaan Harjavti in Justice League America #55 (October 1991).
+Noronsa is later killed in an explosion caused by Sumaan Harjavti, Rumaan Harjavti's brother.

 Liam McHugh

-More recently, Cormac's cousin Liam McHugh takes up the mantle of Jack O'Lantern.
+Cormac's cousin Liam McHugh assumes the mantle of Jack O'Lantern.
 An Irish freedom fighter who wields a mystical jack o'lantern and is blessed with incredible agility, McHugh has fought evil in various arenas over the past few years.
 He was a member of the Leymen (Primal Force) and later joined the Ultramarine Corps in Superbia.
 He appears in three solo stories in Justice League Quarterly #14, 15 and 17.
-He became a member of Dr. Mist's Leymen in Primal Force #0, appearing in every issue until the book was cancelled with issue #14.
+He became a member of Doctor Mist's Leymen in Primal Force #0, appearing in every issue until the book was cancelled with issue #14.
 Liam is last seen as a member of the Ultramarine Corps in JLA #26 and JLA Classified #1-3.